Joe Cunningham (American politician): Caucus memberships

+Post-congressional career

 2022 gubernatorial campaign

 Cunningham was the Democratic nominee for South Carolina governor, winning the June 14 primary with 57% of the vote.
-Cunningham was defeated by incumbent Republican governor Henry McMaster in the November election, receiving 41% of the popular vote.
+Cunningham was defeated by incumbent Republican governor Henry McMaster in the November election, 58% to 41%.

+Political consulting and No Labels

+On March 16, 2023, Cunningham announced the launch of Cunningham Consulting, a consulting firm specializing in public affairs, government relations and advocacy.
+In May 2023, Cunningham penned an op-ed for The Post and Courier in which he expressed support for the centrist political organization No Labels and their efforts to run a "unity ticket" in the 2024 U.S. presidential election; at the end of the piece, it's noted that Cunningham has joined No Labels and serves as the group's national director.
+No Labels ended their campaign in April 2024 due to a lack of suitable candidates.
+He opted to endorse Democratic President Joe Biden.

 Political positions

-Cunningham was voted the 2019 Best Progressive by the Charleston City Paper.

 Cunningham supports the Affordable Care Act (Obamacare).
 Cunningham accepts the scientific consensus on climate change.
 He also opposes offshore drilling, which garnered him the endorsement of coastal mayors and is attributed for his upset victory, and sponsored bills to ban offshore drilling while serving in Congress.
 He does not support defunding the police.

-He supports legalizing marijuana and sports betting if elected governor of South Carolina.
+He would have supported legalizing marijuana and sports betting if he had been elected governor of South Carolina.
+His gubernatorial campaign also promised to eliminate South Carolina's state income tax.

 Personal life

-Cunningham lives in Charleston, South Carolina, with his son Boone.
-Cunningham is an Eagle Scout.
+Cunningham lives in Charleston, South Carolina, with his two sons.
 His father, Bill Cunningham, is a former Kentucky Supreme Court Justice and author of historical fiction.

-On March 20, 2020, during the COVID-19 pandemic, Cunningham announced that he had tested positive for the virus.
 In 2021, Cunningham announced his separation from his wife Amanda.